Typhoon Krathon Hits Taiwan

 Two people have died and 120 were injured after Typhoon Krathon hit southwest Taiwan on Thursday.
 Tens of thousands of people are without power, streets are flooded, and some people are missing.

 ‘Weird’ path: The storm’s weather pattern was described as “weird” by local media after it stalled off Taiwan’s coast Wednesday night.
-It then moved slowly toward the western coast, an unusual patter for typhoons.
+It then moved slowly toward the western coast, an unusual pattern for typhoons.

 Krathon finally made landfall around noon on Thursday, bringing wind gusts of around 100 mph and dumping over 5 feet of rain on some regions.

 Preparations: Most of the island shut down in preparation for the storm.
 Approximately 10,000 people were evacuated from vulnerable areas.
-Water pumps were deployed, and thousands of sandbags were distributed.
+Water pumps were dispensed, and thousands of sandbags were distributed.
 Around 38,000 soldiers were deployed to help disaster relief efforts.

 This is one of the most powerful storms we’ve seen hit the west coast in recent memory.
 We urge all residents to stay sheltered and be prepared for extensive rainfall.